rcrowther/django-category-collection/README.rst

 The below methods, except for the note about code, add a 'select' box to an admin form.
 You are not limited to admin, the same methods can add Taxonomy selection fields to other forms.

-As we will see further on, other more scaleable widgets are available.
+As we will see further on, other more-scaleable widgets are available.